Master of Business Administration (MBA)

 Corpus Christi, TX 78412-5808

 Applicants must comply with University procedures and meet University standards for admission.
 Applicants must submit an application to the Office of Recruitment and Admissions.
-Also required are a resume or curriculum vitae, an essay describing professional and educational goals in at least 500 words, and other information that may have impacted the applicant’s decision to pursue graduate study or deemed important to individual or career goals.
+Applicants must have a last 60 hours GPA of at least 2.50.
 Applicants are required to submit Graduate Management Admissions Test (GMAT) or Graduate Record Examination (GRE) scores prior to admission.
-Generally, GMAT and GRE scores will not be accepted if over five years old.
-The GMAT or GRE is not required of applicants with a last 60 hours GPA of at least 3.0 and a grade of at least B in a college algebra or higher level mathematics course or for Executive MBA applicants.
-The GMAT or GRE is not required of applicants who earned a graduate degree (master’s, doctoral, etc.) from a regionally accredited university and have at least a grade of B in college algebra or a higher level mathematics course.
-The GMAT or GRE is not required for applicants to the Executive MBA program.
-In addition to the admission requirements listed above, admission to the Executive MBA program requires a minimum of 5 years of professional work experience.
-A personal interview is required to assess the applicant’s scope of managerial responsibility and experience.
+GMAT and GRE scores will not be accepted if over five years old.
+The GMAT or GRE is not required of applicants with a last 60 hours GPA of at least 3.0.
+The GMAT or GRE is not required of applicants who earned a graduate degree (master’s, doctoral, etc.) from a regionally accredited university.

-Admission decisions are made on the basis of undergraduate performance, GMAT or GRE scores (if required), experience, and other indicators of the ability to pursue graduate study successfully.
+Admission decisions are made based on undergraduate performance, GMAT or GRE scores (if required), and other indicators of the ability to pursue graduate study successfully.
 To be accepted in the graduate program, in addition to other requirements, applicants must be in good standing at the college or university they previously attended.
 Official notification of the admission decision is issued by the Office of the Dean of the College of Business and is sent directly to the applicant.
-The College of Business does not have “conditional” or “non-degree seeking” graduate admission classifications.
+The College of Business does not have a “non-degree seeking” graduate admission classification.
 Normally, no credit will be applied toward a master’s degree for graduate classes taken prior to acceptance into a graduate degree program in business.

 Program Requirements